Hindi: आप इस लेख को हिंदी में भी पढ़ सकते है|

 Also Read: Fibonacci and Stock Market Analysis

-In case of intraday gaps, you should examine the ticker tape.
-Have you learnt anything?
+In case you apply intraday gap theory, you should examine the ticker tape.
+Have you learned anything?
 Don’t praise me.
 It is just the result of speculation from the book “Technical Analysis of Stock Trends”.
-You can also learn technical analysis of stocks on Elearnmarkets.

 You must be reading my thought process.
 Okay, let me proceed.
 Check yourself whether you are correct or not?
 These gaps occur in the middle of a powerful trend, i.e. a trend which is making higher highs or lower lows without filling the gap.
 You know it’s almost similar to breakaway gaps, just differs in location.